WordPoints/dependencies/docs/background.md

 The most commonly suggested basis for a WordPress dependency system is for plugin's to declare their dependencies, probably in the plugin header.

-This could also have application beside basic dependency management, like a search feature for finding extensions for a particular plugin.
+This could also have applications beside basic dependency management, like a search feature for finding extensions for a particular plugin.

 A downside to this approach is the potential for complexity.

 There is also an argument against adding an explicit system of this sort, becuase developers will feel that the onus is no longer on them to try to ensure their plugin fails gracefully when a dependency isn't installed.
+The usefulness of this approach is therefore blunted when it is not accompanied by a dependency management framework and used in the context of a software design that specifically favors graceful (dis)integration.

 ## Resources